JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 - Using Deep Learning can solve doppler ambiguity problem for one target and multiple target.
 - 2D CNN with 1 frame has the best performence (accuracy, computation and parameters).
+(- Model with 2D-CNN, 1 frame and Dimension 9x7 has the best performence.
+This is based on experiments)

 ## Futher Work